BMBIT-oss/PAI_WIKI/Home-Assistant-integration.md

 You can limit (filter) the zones, partitions, users or PGMs that are exposed to Home Assistant as it can become cluttered.
 To do so you hvave to use the `LIMITS` option in your configuration:

 1. Stop the PAI add-on
-1. Open PAI add-on configuration and configure your zone limits:
+1. Open PAI add-on configuration and configure your zone limits (only listed items will be exposed):
 ```yaml
 LIMITS:
   user: